 For my little man, tummy time was the worst.
-At six weeks he was diagnosed with acid reflux, and we were told to put oatmeal in his bottle to help control it.
+At six weeks he was diagnosed with acid reflux.
+To help control it, we were told to put oatmeal in his bottle.
 While this definitely helped with the screaming and crying, it did not stop the spit up.
-The spit up was particularly bad when… Read More The ONLY thing that got my baby to do tummy time!
+The spit up was particularly bad when he… Read More The ONLY thing that got my baby to do tummy time!

 My little man slept pretty well at the beginning of his life, but around six weeks, he developed reflux, and this left him awake a lot more during the day.
 He was no longer a good sleeper, and definitely did not sleep the “normal” amount of hours that newborns typically get.
 It was at this… Read More Newborn Playtime

 With Earth Day occurring in spring, plants was an obvious topic choice, and when little man is older I can add in recycling!
 Language/Literacy: Growing Vegetable Soup by Lois Ehlert Planting a Rainbow by Lois Ehlert Plants (My First Bilingual Book) by Milet Publishing The Giving Tree by Shel Silverstein The Tiny Seed by… Read More Plentiful Plants!